mpv-player/mpv/DOCS/man/options.rst

     inserts the ``scaletempo`` audio filter.
 For details, see audio filter section.

+``--audio-device=<name>``
+    Use the given audio device.
+This consists of the audio output name, e.g.
+    ``alsa``, followed by ``/``, followed by the audio output specific device name.

+    You can list audio devices with ``--audio-device=help``.

+    The default value for this option is ``auto``, which tries every audio output in preference order with the default device.

+    Note that many AOs have a ``device`` sub-option, which overrides the device selection of this option (but not the audio output selection).
+    Likewise, forcing an AO with ``--ao`` will override the audio output selection of ``--audio-device`` (but not the device selecton).

+    Currently not implemented for most AOs.

 ``--ao=<driver1[:suboption1[=value]:...],driver2,...[,]>``
     Specify a priority list of audio output drivers to be used.
 For interactive use one would normally specify a single one to use, but in